 9. Collard Greens

 Leafy greens like Kale and Collard Greens contain a hefty amount of calcium.
 To clarify, calcium converts tryptophan to melatonin, which is commonly found in meats like turkey and chicken.
 This is a great food to help you sleep that you can easily incorporate as a side dish in your evening meal.
-Similarly to kiwis, you can have fresh leafy greens delivered to your door by Farm Fresh To You.
+Similar to kiwis, you can have fresh leafy greens delivered to your door by Farm Fresh To You.

 Even if you don’t care to eat any of these foods raw, you can still incorporate them into your daily meals and experience all of the health and sleep benefits.
-For example, if you want to improve your sleep and maintain overall health, checkout Different Types of Diets and Their Benefits and Healthy Junk Food Ideas to Satisfy Your Cravings.
+For example, if you want to improve your sleep and maintain overall health, check out Different Types of Diets and Their Benefits and Healthy Junk Food Ideas to Satisfy Your Cravings.